forgery810/fl-studio-alesis-vixx/README.md

 Update to 1.52 -> - Fixed some bugs and expanded FPC pad access

-Update to 1.54 -> - Fixed issue where solo button was not functions correctly in mixer mode
+Update to 1.54 -> - Fixed issue where solo button was not functioning correctly in mixer mode
                   - Cleaned up code

 ## Installation